Successful participation trade fairs

 4. Make a detailed preparation for successful participation in the fair

 Another key for success is a thorough preparation for the trade fair.
 Make sure you start preparation in time.
-This is key for the eventual success of participating in a trade fair.
-In order to properly prepare you should:
+This is key for the eventual success .Tips for preparation include:

 - Make a concept exhibition plan